 In fact, it is safe to assume that ESMA is fully aware of this bending of the rules, and it is only a matter of time before the loophole closes.
 Furthermore, it seems that RegTech and compliance services providers explicitly discourage such behaviors.

-Mr. Yasha Polyakov, CEO of Leverate, a leading brokerage technology and services provider, has expressed his aversion to these practices in a recent interview: “A lot of brokers have decided to reclassify everyone as professional so the rules won’t apply to them.
+Mr. Yasha Polyakov, CEO of Leverate, a leading brokerage technology and services provider which provides clients with a CySEC licensed Forex brokerage, has expressed his aversion to these practices in a recent interview: “A lot of brokers have decided to reclassify everyone as professional so the rules won’t apply to them.
 We are against it.
 If you think the regulators are stupid, they’re not.
-There is no way a housewife, sitting in front of the computer, watching YouTube videos and sometimes making a few clicks, is a professional trader.”
+There is no way a housewife, sitting in front of the computer, watching YouTube videos and sometimes making a few clicks, is a professional trader”.

 Disclaimer: The content of this article is sponsored and does not represent the opinions of Finance Magnates.